-Transactions denominated in currencies other than a functional currency are converted to the functional currency on the transaction date, and any resulting assets or liabilities are further translated at each reporting date and at settlement.
-Gains and losses recognized upon such translations are included within other income (expense), net in the combined statements of operations.
-We recorded net foreign currency losses of \$0.7 million and \$2.1 million for the years ended January 31, 2020 and 2019, respectively.
+Transactions denominated in currencies other than a functional currency are converted to the functional currency on the transaction date, and any resulting assets or liabilities are further remeasured at each reporting date and at settlement.
+Gains and losses recognized upon such remeasurements are included within other income (expense), net in the combined statements of operations.
+We recorded net foreign currency gains of \$1.7 million and net foreign currency losses of \$0.7 million and \$2.1 million for the years ended January 31, 2021, 2020, and 2019, respectively.